Vokerlee/How-to-create-EXE-file/README.md

 // =================================================================================================================
 SizeOfHeaders = 0x400                   // The combined size of an MS-DOS stub, PE header, and section headers
                                         // rounded up to a multiple of FileAlignment.
+                                        // 0x400 = 1024, becuase the pure size of all headers is 544 > 512, so
+                                        // it is neseccary to fill all other 1024 - 544 = 480 bytes with zeros
+                                        // because of alignment.
 // =================================================================================================================
 Subsystem = IMAGE_SUBSYSTEM_WINDOWS_CUI // The subsystem that is required to run this image.
                                         // IMAGE_SUBSYSTEM_WINDOWS_CUI = 3 is a console application.